Quaei/login-boilerplate/README.md

 Just clone and have a template done for logging in / registering.

 # Change:
-in config/keys.js -> test to your database name
+in config/keys.js -> games to your database name

 in views/layout.ejs -> website title